isomerpages/moe-lkybl/_funding/Frequently Asked Questions.md

 <p><strong>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; What is the Lee Kuan Yew Fund for Bilingualism?</strong>
 </p>
 <p>The Lee Kuan Yew Fund for Bilingualism was first announced at the launch
-of &nbsp;&nbsp;&nbsp;Mr Lee Kuan Yew’s book, “My Lifelong Challenge: Singapore’s Bilingual Journey” on 28 November 2011.
+of&nbsp;Mr Lee Kuan Yew’s book, “My Lifelong Challenge: Singapore’s Bilingual Journey” on 28 November 2011.
 The Fund is set up as a company limited by guarantee, with Charity and Institution of a Public Character (IPC) status.</p>
 <p><strong>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Who manages the Fund?</strong>
 </p>
 <p>The Fund is managed by its Board.
 The Board is supported by a Project